Arrow pointing to left

 Ideally, you should be able to confirm all of these details without an endless back-and-forth email chain.
 This is where third-party tools such as Chili Piper can come in handy.
 Chili Piper’s platform allows for one-click appointment confirmations and reminders to reduce no-shows.

-And if you happen to be using a CRM (like Copper), you can use the meeting scheduler in Google to schedule and confirm appointment details during your call (or immediately after it ends).
+And if you happen to be using a CRM (like Copper), you can use the meeting scheduler in Google Calendar to schedule and confirm appointment details during your call (or immediately after it ends).
 Beyond that, Copper’s call-logging feature can keep track of your cold calling efforts to help you determine which scripts are helping you win those ever-so-valuable appointments.

 Ready to step up your cold calling?